麻豆果冻传媒

 How Many Politicians Send their Kids to Public Schools?

 Public education becomes a popular platform for politicians during election season.
-However, just how many of those federal legislators enjoy the fruits of their labors?
-According to some of the most recent figures, a high percentage of public servants opt for private schools when it comes to educating their own children and grandchildren.
+However, just how many of those federal legislators enjoy the fruits of their labor?
+According to some of the most recent figures, many public servants opt for private schools to educate their children and grandchildren.
 We'll take a look at some of the specific numbers to determine just how big a stake our country's politicians have in the state of our public education system today.

 The Heritage Foundation

-is a research and educational think tank that was founded in 1973.
+is a research and educational think tank founded in 1973.
 According to the organization's website, a survey conducted on members of Congress in 2003 showed that nearly half of the members sent at least one child to private school.
 Specific figures showed that 41% of representatives in the House and 46% of U.S. senators send or have sent at least one of their children to a private institution.
 That contrasts with the rest of the country, where only 10% of families send kids to private schools.
-This 2003 survey showed similar results to surveys conducted in 2001 and 2002, indicating the trend was ongoing.
+This 2003 survey showed similar results to surveys conducted in 2001 and 2002, indicating the ongoing trend.

 This debate from 2007 illustrates the issue of politicians supporting public schools yet sending their children to private schools.